HaythemSahbani/Text-Mining/README.md

 Long text classification is a classic task in natural language processing.
 This project aims to evaluate how well does the currenet classification techniques fit into **short text classification** also known as microblog classification.

-To do so the "Twitter Political Corpus" data set is used. ([http://www.usna.edu/Users/cs/nchamber/data/twitter/]) Given a tweet, the task is to distinguish political tweets from non-political ones.
+To do so the [Twitter Political Corpus](http://www.usna.edu/Users/cs/nchamber/data/twitter/) data set is used.
+Given a tweet, the task is to distinguish political tweets from non-political ones.

 Machine learning algorithms used: